 When Hugo flooded the streets, repairs had to be made—historically accurate repairs.
 The bill for reconstruction was enormous.
 The storm caused $5.9 billion in damages to South Carolina alone.
 Insurance money was the next thing that flooded in, and the downtown core gleamed even brighter than before.

-Today, renovations face a strict approvals process and a whole new niche has been carved by building materials suppliers who specialize in hand-made bricks and other period-specific items.
+Today, renovations face a strict approvals process.
+A whole new niche formed, representing building materials suppliers who specialize in hand-made bricks and other period-specific items.

 Many of the historic buildings in the downtown core still have natural gas lamps continuously burning at their doors.
 That same natural gas powers the street lamps.